Before you arrive

 | 11:00 | Team introductions and Slack access |

-| 12:30 | Lunch with your manager or buddy |
+| 12:30 | Lunch with leadership or your buddy |

 | 14:00 | Product, client, and company overview |